 The other aim was to transfer some possessions into storage.
 We’ve travelled with extraneous items for too long and it was time to rationalise our belongings.

 This is why husband made the 14 hour drive over.
 The car was packed to the brim with belongings we couldn’t bear to dispose of, but also didn’t want to take across the world again.

-We popped to Devon for a week, which is always very restful for me.
+We popped to my house in Devon for a week, which is always very restful for me.

-Thankfully, I’d used up all my tears when the decision was made for her to board (I spent four days crying after that) because she warned me repeatedly not to cry in front of her, or anyone else for that matter, “Too embarrassing, Mum!”
+Thankfully, I’d used up most of my tears when the decision was made for her to board (I spent four solid days crying after that) because she warned me repeatedly not to cry in front of her, or anyone else for that matter, “Too embarrassing, Mum!”

 We were greeted at the school by three pupils who immediately whisked us off to the dorm with the trunk and proceeded to unpack everything at top speed.
 Most efficient!
 I asked if they would come and pack up the house when we move; they laughed.
 I was serious!

 They took daughter to put away her games kits and other items while we registered with the nurse and completed other necessary things, and then it was time to say goodbye.

 And then she was gone. <Sobs some more>

 Modern technology enables us to keep in touch more easily than in times past so we’ve had daily phone conversations and many emails since then.
 I’ve also been able to order some goodies from Amazon to be sent directly to her and these have been very well received.